Variation under Domestication

 Our domesticated plants and animals have a vast diversity from all the ages under the most different climates and treatment.

-This greater variability is simply due to our domestic productions creating non-uniform conditions in life compared to those undomesticated.
+This is caused by our domestic productions creating non-uniform conditions in life compared to the wild ones.

 Andrew Knight thinks that this variability is partly connected with the excess of food.